Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 EC, which we think is very crucial especially for novices in the [explosion of metaphor-centred methods](https://publications.aston.ac.uk/id/eprint/44574/1/ALIFE_LLCS.pdf) and the rise of [Large Language Models (LLMs)](https://chat.openai.com/).
-Our main focus on EC is and should be **general principles** of designing and analyzing EAs (that is, *when, why, and how to use EC*) and their **real-world applications**, rather than only their biological metaphors (though some metaphors played an interesting/important role in their early formation stage).
-Although we still believe there may be more or less [opportunities](https://tinyurl.com/mpdhne4f) to extend it (such as [Quality-Diversity](https://tinyurl.com/3c5bzumz)) significantly, most of its *fundamentally* algorithmic structures have been fixed/unchanged over the past 20 years, to some extents.
+Our main focus on EC is and should be **general principles** of designing and analyzing EAs (that is, *whether, when, why, and how to use EC*) and their **real-world applications**, rather than only their biological metaphors (though some metaphors played an interesting/important role in their early formation stage).
+Although we believe there may be more or less [opportunities](https://tinyurl.com/mpdhne4f) to extend it (such as [Quality-Diversity](https://tinyurl.com/3c5bzumz)) significantly, most of its **fundamentally** algorithmic structures have been fixed/unchanged over the past 20 years, to some extents.
 For effectiveness and efficiency, ["leveraging (or learning) the statistical and computational structure of problem"](https://www.nowpublishers.com/article/Details/MAL-070) no matter *explicitly* or *implicitly* is now one of main research goals when desiging different